 The following organizations support the Washington Integrated Care Assessment (WA-ICA):

 - Which version is best for my site?

 The WA-ICA is designed for outpatient primary care and behavioral health sites (including SUD providers).
-If your site primarily provides primary care (physical health or medical) services, you will be invited to complete the primary care version of the assessment.
-If your site primarily provides behavioral health (mental health and/or SUD) services, you will be invited to complete the behavioral health version of the assessment.
-If you have any questions or concerns about the version of the assessment you receive, please reach out to the WA-ICA team at email@example.com.
+If your site primarily provides primary care (physical health or medical) services, consider using the primary care version of the assessment.
+If your site primarily provides behavioral health (mental health and/or SUD) services, consider using the behavioral health version of the assessment.

 - How long will the assessment take?

 It should take your care team approximately 3-4 hours in total to complete (including assessment team discussion).
 It is meant to be completed as an interdisciplinary team.
 For more detail about how to approach the assessment please look at our FAQ and other supporting materials on the appropriate 'guidance' page for your site.

 The Health Care Authority has an excellent resource page with background information and a detailed FAQ about the history of the WA-ICA transition effort, including how the WA-ICA was developed and why it was selected.